I will get to spend a Swedish Christmas back in my hometown Stockholm!

 Living abroad makes you miss your family and friends A LOT!
 Although I really love living in Korea there are a few things that I will never get used to… Sweet bread and unsalted chips.

 Besides food, I really do miss people, I wish I could have the best from both worlds living more near… but it’s impossible and I just have to get used to living in the middle, always wanted from both sides and my heart never being satisfied. 🙁 So I’m really really lucky that I could afford to visit Sweden for 2 weeks!
 And during the best family time CHRISTMAS!

 A Swedish Christmas is like…

 So Christmas in Sweden is like Chuseok in Korea, it’s for family, the time to give.
 So how do we celebrate in Sweden?
 Actually my mom is American so we do celebrate an American tradition too!
 In Sweden, you celebrate on Christmas Eve!
 Therefore, we celebrate together with our Swedish relatives on the 24th and have our own family celebration on the 25th, the American way.

 What do we Swedes do on Christmas Eve?

-One last thing I want to introduce to you guys is typical Christmas snacks!
+One last thing I want to introduce to you guys is typical Swedish Christmas snacks!
 One is, of course, gingerbread cookies, it says God Jul on them which means Merry Christmas.
 And below the Gingerbread cookies, we have Lussebullar which is Saffron buns with raisins on top.
-These we bake before Lucia Day (13th of December) Now that is a whole other holiday but it’s still connected with Christmas and oh so delicious they are!
-That is one of the things I missed the most my moms Lussebullar!
+We bake Lussebullar before Lucia Day (13th of December) another holiday that’s kinda connected with Christmas and oh so delicious they are!
+My mom’s Lussebullar are one of the things I missed the most!!

 Lussebulle / Lussekatt means Lucia bread which is made from Saffron

-Thanks for reading hope you had a God Jul! ^^
+Thanks for reading hope you have a God Jul! ^^